Once Upon a Time, the Best Honey Dip Doughnuts in the World Were Made in Auburn, Maine

 For several decades in Auburn, there was occasionally a sweet scent in the air that drew you in.
-Think about like an old Looney Tunes cartoon.
+Think about an old Looney Tunes cartoon.
 That scent was coming from the small shop at 144 Mill Street that belonged to a mom and pop doughnut shop known as Jake and Andy's.
-While the operation may have been small, the product felt other-worldly.
-Ask anyone who's ever devoured a Jake and Andy's honey dip doughnut and they'll all tell you the same thing, "it was the best in the world".
+While the operation may have been small, the product felt otherworldly.
+Ask anyone who's ever devoured a Jake and Andy's honey dip doughnut, and they'll all tell you the same thing: "It was the best in the world".

 As for Jake and Andy's, all we have left is memories.
 And those memories still taste great.